msilabben/cnapp-module-7-kubernetes-security-posture-management/tasks/pods.md

 ## Access kubernetes

-1. Log into the Azure portal with your given credentials.
+1. Open a codespace in this repository.
-2. Click on the cloud shell button on the top right to open a shell.
-These tasks are written for the "bash" shell.
+2. Use the command `az login` to log into the azure environment from the terminal.
+Use your given credentials.
 3. List the accounts connected to the Azure tennent with the command `az account list --output table`.
 4. Choose the one called "sandbox" with the command `az account set --subscription sandbox`.
 5. Get your aks credentials with the command `az aks get-credentials --resource-group module-7-aks-rg --name module-7-aks`.